Heatwave convinces public more needs to be done to tackle climate crisis

 “That’s how we can reduce our emissions and bring people with us,” he said.
 “If you tried to tackle climate change by depriving people of meat, travel or banning boilers, public willingness to act would unravel.”

-A UK government spokesperson said the UK was “leading the world on climate change”, driving down emissions by 44% since 1990 and growing the economy - “which is more than any other G7 country”.
+A UK government spokesperson said the UK was “leading the world on climate change”, driving down emissions by 44 per cent since 1990 and growing the economy – “which is more than any other G7 country”.

-“At the same time, we’ve increased the amount of renewable energy connected to the grid, rising by 500% since 2010 and our British Energy Security Strategy will put Great Britain at the leading edge of the global energy revolution,” the spokesperson added.
+“At the same time, we’ve increased the amount of renewable energy connected to the grid, rising by 500 per cent since 2010 and our British Energy Security Strategy will put Great Britain at the leading edge of the global energy revolution,” the spokesperson added.

 Register for free to continue reading